 The stew is another plateful of chunky and creamy rich comfort food.

 Great autumn flavors!

 Luc’s plate makes a lot of heads turn in the dining room.

-The grouse looks spectacular.
+Yes, the grouse really looks spectacular.
 It is served with pease pudding, a British side of boiled and mashed split yellow peas.
 On the side as well a toast with grouse liver.

 As Luc starts to cut the bird up, he realises that the breast meat it is unfortunately still raw in the middle.
-The waitress told us that the grouse is served ‘pink’ here and we like that, but this is clearly undercooked.
+The waitress told us that the grouse is served ‘pink’ here and we like that, but this is clearly undercooked – in other words raw.

 We are stuffed and decide to skip dessert.

 As we walk back outside, we notice quite a few people in the bar feasting on Fergus Henderson’s signature roast bone marrow and parsley salad.
 And that sounds like a great idea for next time if we are not very hungry.

 A couple of draft beers, bone marrow and toast.

 So we went back for this treat of course!